Workiva/react-dart/README.md

 Dart wrapper for the [ReactJS TestUtils](https://reactjs.org/docs/test-utils.html) library allowing for unit tests to be made for React components in Dart.

-Here is an example of how to use React ReactTestUtils within a Dart test.
+Here is an example of how to use React React.addons.TestUtils. within a Dart test.

 ```dart
 import 'package:test/test.dart';